-New projects will be considered for initiation when a letter of request is sent to the Corps by a potential local sponsor (See Appendix B - Sample Letter of Request).
-Requests may be submitted to the District for consideration at any time.
-If found to be eligible, the project summary will be submitted to the LCBP, who will coordinate with the Technical Advisory Committee (TAC) for an independent technical review according to the project's potential for water quality/habitat improvement and ability to address the priority areas of concern identified in Opportunities for Action and the GMP.
-This process may entail LCBP obtaining additional information from the applicants.
-The TAC will send a project proposal evaluation and recommendation to the LCBP Steering Committee, who will make a recommendation to the District in the form of a Record of Decision.
+New projects will be considered for initiation when a letter of request is sent to the Corps by a potential local sponsor (See Appendix C - Sample Letter of Request).
+Requests may be submitted to the District for consideration at anytime.
+If found to be eligible, the project summary will be submitted to the LCBP, who will coordinate with the Technical Advisory Committee (TAC) for an independent technical review team and ranking, according to potential successful and ability to address the priority areas of concern identified in Opportunities for Action and the GMP.
+The TAC will send a recommendation to the LCBP Steering Committee, who will make a recommendation to the District in the for of Record of Decision.

-Proposals for projects not selected for assistance under this program may be maintained by the USACE and periodically screened and prioritized for a period not to exceed three years.
-Upon approval and subject to the availability of federal funds, the District may proceed with Project Management Plan (PMP) and Project Partnership Agreement (PPA) negotiations for the highest ranking projects recommended by the LCBP Steering Committee through a Record of Decision.
-The Corps will initiate projects based on the LCBP Steering Committee's recommendation, federal funds available, non-federal funds available and other factors, as appropriate.
+Proposals for projects not selected for assistance under this program may be maintained and periodically screened and prioritized for a period not to exceed three years.
+Upon approval and subject to the availability of Federal funds, the District may proceed with Project Management Plan and Project Cooperation Agreement negotiations for the highest ranking projects.
+The Corps will select projects based on the LCBP Steering Committee's recommendation, Federal funds available, non-Federal funds available and other factors, as appropriate.